PhilBian/StartGit/readme.txt

-Git is a fucking distributed version control system And a fucking free software
+Git is a fucking distributed version control system And a fucking free software under GPL